Codecademy/docs/content/general/concepts/server/server.md

 ---
-Title: 'Server'
+Title: "Server"
 Description: 'A server is a hardware or software device used to provide resources to clients or requesting applications.
 Servers run on an architecture for fulfilling requests called the "Client-Server Model", which works by the client asking the server for specific data in an agreed upon format and the server readying and providing the data.'
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Best Practices'
+  - "Best Practices"
-  - 'Memory'
+  - "Memory"
 CatalogContent:
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A **server** is a hardware or software device used to provide resources to clients or requesting applications.
 Servers run on an architecture for fulfilling requests called the "Client-Server Model", which works by the client asking the server for specific data in an agreed upon format and the server readying and providing the data.